learner-Piyush/YouTube_custom_Backend/README.md

 ### HTTP Method <font color = #ffe47e> POST </font>
 Use this request to create a new tweet.
+Make sure to provide the content of the tweet.

 ### Endpoint - `myURL/api/v1/tweets/user/:userId`